 Types of Electric Generators

-The classification of electric generators depend on the type of electrical energy that is produced, which is either direct current or alternating current.
+The classification of electric generators depends on the type of electrical energy that is produced, which is either direct current or alternating current.

 - AC generators: AC generators are known as single-phase generators and are limited to 25kW.